 - Travel date: 28th September 2016

 "Just come back from grancanaria duna beach bungalows.
 Nice quiet location no nighttime noise at all.
 Good size swimming pool (water semi warm) but plesent to swim in.
 Food and bar facilities very good.
 Rooms nice and clean but basic.
 I do recomend and i will go back to these bungalows again. "

-- Travel date: Wed 12th of September 2012
+- Travel date: 12th September 2012

 Fantastic, a wee gem!

 "We absolutely loved this resort. the staff and locals were VERY pleasant and VERY friendly despite what others are saying on this website.
 My husband and I ate in the resort 5 days out of 7 and had breakfast, lunch and dinner and all great service, reasonably priced and good food.
 We are from Scotland and the only disappointing aspect of the holiday was one VERY rude family from England, funny that eh. we are definitely going back and to provide a balanced review the only thing we would complain about was the hard beds but hey we were on holiday and if thats it then we feel we were onto a good one given the low price.
 We arrived home yesterday and cant wait to go back."